 Investment Services Providers (ISPs)

 Investment Services are regulated under the Investment Services Act, Chapter 370 of the Laws of Malta.
 The sole authority of this industry is the Malta Financial Services Authority (MFSA), which is responsible for the financial services industry in Malta.
-Under the Act, an ‘investment service’ is defined as ‘any service falling within the First Schedule when provided in relation to an instrument.
+Under the Act, an ‘investment service’ is defined as ‘any service falling within the First Schedule when provided to an instrument.
 The services listed under the First Schedule are the following: